 Cultivated since the 1500s, this flower variety is a stunning addition to any bouquet or garden.
 Although these green flowers originated in Turkey, the combination of color and its association with luck led to the Irish-inspired nickname.

 This decorative plant blooms from spring to fall, producing beautiful lime green flowers for the perfect contrasting touch to your garden.
-Orchids make for the perfect addition to a centerpiece or corsage, so stock up and decorate with fresh flowers!
+Orchids make for the perfect addition to a centerpiece or corsage.

-Uniquely colored with petals blooming along a tall stem, this green flower is slowly regaining popularity and popping up in gardens across the world.
+Uniquely colored with petals blooming along a tall stem, the green gladiolus is slowly regaining popularity and popping up in gardens across the world.
 Plant in early spring for the most impressive blooms.